Insights and Advice for Enabling More Efficient and Sustainable Construction

 1) Analogous Estimate

 Establishing analogies with previous projects is the basis of the analogous estimate method.
-Stakeholders can determine an estimate based on past data by contrasting the requirements of the current project with comparable completed initiatives.
-Although not very accurate, this approach offers a simple and rapid way to estimate expenditures at the beginning of a project.
+Stakeholders can estimate the requirements based on past data by comparing the current project’s requirements with those of comparable completed initiatives.
+Although not entirely accurate, this approach provides a rapid and straightforward method for estimating expenditures at the project’s outset.

 2) Elemental Estimate

-The elemental cost estimate or elemental cost plan is a more accurate method and analysis of construction costs as it is based on further detailed drawings and specifications.
-Often clients employ the services of quantity surveyors who follow guidelines (as set out by various institutes) and this supports consistent and accurate costing.
-To ensure an accurate analysis, the building is split into components (e.g. structural frames, facades, floor finishes, etc.) which in turn are broken down into smaller categories with quantities, multiplied by cost rates, providing a total cost per component.
-Based on the area of the component a cost per square meter can be quantified.
+The elemental cost estimate or elemental cost analysis is a more accurate method of analyzing construction costs, as it is based on detailed drawings and specifications.
+Often, clients employ the services of quantity surveyors who follow guidelines (as set out by various institutes), and this supports consistent and accurate costing.
+To ensure an accurate analysis, the building is divided into components (e.g., structural frames, facades, floor finishes, etc.), which are then broken down into smaller categories with quantities, multiplied by cost rates, to provide a total cost per component.
+Based on the area of the component, a cost per square meter can be quantified.
 All components are summed up to provide a total building and cost per square meter.

 3) Parametric Estimate